 Incentive award payments are only made through remuneration programmes approved by the Committee.
-The Committee will not authorise vehicles or methods or payment that allow or risk circumvention of the Policy or of the regulatory requirements in force in the jurisdictions in which the Company operates, in particular those of the FCA and CSSF.
+The Committee will not authorise vehicles or methods or payment that allow or risk circumvention of the Policy or of the regulatory requirements in force in the jurisdictions in which the Company operates, in particular those of the FCA, the CSSF and the AFM.